fabiitch/NztB2d/README.md

-Simple Utils for Box2D and LibGdx
+### Simple Utils for Box2D and LibGdx

+Put NztGdx in same folder or change path in settings.gradle